Will Oldham

 Joseph Will Oldham (born January 15, 1970) is an American singer-songwriter and actor.
 From 1993 to 1997, he performed and recorded in collaboration with dozens of other musicians under variations of Palace (Palace, Palace Brothers, Palace Songs, and Palace Music).
 After briefly publishing music under his own name, in 1998 he adopted Bonnie "Prince" Billy as the name for most of his work.

 Early life and education

 Oldham was born on January 15, 1970, in Louisville, Kentucky.
 His mother, Joanne Lei Will Tafel Oldham, was a teacher and artist.
 His father, Joseph Collins Oldham, was an attorney and photographer.
 Oldham graduated from the J. Graham Brown School in 1988.
-He attended Brown University sporadically while pursuing a career as an actor, and living between Brooklyn, Los Angeles, and Bloomington, Indiana.
+He sporadically attended Brown University in Rhode Island while pursuing a career as an actor, and living between Brooklyn, Los Angeles, and Bloomington, Indiana.
 He began making music during this time, initially as a project for his professor Jeff Todd Titon, an ethnomusicologist at Brown University.